metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_cluster_v1_manifest.md

 Optional:

-- `crush_location_labels` (List of String) CrushLocationLabels defines which node labels to use as CRUSH location.
-This should correspond to the values set in the CRUSH map.
+- `crush_location_labels` (List of String) CrushLocationLabels defines which node labels to useas CRUSH location.
+This should correspond to the values set inthe CRUSH map.
 - `enabled` (Boolean) Enables read affinity for CSI driver.